pgceddy/DeepSpacePlanner/README.md

 ### 🌐 Live Catalog

 - Built-in curated catalog of ~400 Messier and NGC/IC objects
-- Automatically enriched with additional objects from SIMBAD on load (requires network)
+- Automatically enriched with additional objects from OpenNGC on load (requires network)
 - Magnitude filter slider (6.0 to 14.0)
 - Field of view slider (5° to 60°)